Preparing for Graduation

 - Total semesters at Wesleyan and total semesters in residence, as well as total credits earned and potential credits at the end of the semester.
 (Note that the Fall 2010 semester is included in the total semester counts.)

-- "Categories with Credit Limits," which monitors oversubscription in credit-limit categories.
+- "Categories with Credit Limits," which monitors oversubscription in credit limits within categories.

-- "Credit Limits within Departments," which indicates oversubscription within a department.
+- "Credit Limits within Departments," which indicates oversubscription within a department/programs.

 The credit detail in the remaining pages lists credits by department and program.
 If a given course appears in more than one department or program--i.e., is cross-listed--it will be counted for purposes of oversubscription in all departments in which it is listed.